 \end{proof}

 \end{section}

-\begin{section}{Harmonic functions in the finite field case} In this Section we will construct a non zero harmonic function on $\Gamma_{F}(X)$ in the case of $F$ being a finite field, $X$ being quasi split and $G,H$ are both split over $F$.
-Our main tools are proposition \ref{dimesnion} of the previous section and the following result of \cite{MR4328090}.
+\begin{section}{Harmonic functions in the finite field case} In this Section we construct a non-zero harmonic function on $\Gamma_{F}(X)$ in the case of $F$ being a finite field, $X$ being quasi-split and $G,H$ both split over $F$.
+Our main tools are Proposition \ref{dimesnion} of the previous section and the following result of \cite{MR4328090}.

 \begin{theorem}[\cite{MR4328090}] Assume that both $G$ and $H$ are split over $F$, the natural map $\pi:\Gamma_{F}(X)\rightarrow \Gamma_{\Bar{F}}(X)$ is surjective. \end{theorem}